Perfect Rib Roast

 4. Take your butter mixture and spread it all over the top and sides of the rib roast.
 I use a rubber spatula and spread a nice layer over the whole thing.

 5. You want a roasting pan that is just slightly bigger than the roast itself.
 This will help create more juices you can use for the au jus.
-The bigger the pan, the juices spread out and evaporate.
+The bigger the pan, the more the juices spread out and evaporate.
 I use a small rack to put the meat on.
 If you do not have one, do not fret, it will be fine.

 6. Heat your oven as hot as it will go.
 My oven goes up to 550 degrees.
 Place your rib roast UNCOVERED and let it cook at the highest heat for 20 minutes.
 DO NOT OPEN THE DOOR.
 You want this heat to stay in the oven.
 After it has cooked for the 20 minutes, still do not open the door, turn the heat down to 150 degrees and let the roast cook for 30 minutes per pound.
 I like my roast to come out rare.
 If you like your meat more medium, then cook it at 250 degrees for 30 minutes per pound.
 After the cooking per pound, turn the oven off and let the meat rest in the oven for 40 minutes still do not open the door, then pull the meat out and loosely cover with foil, set it in a warm spot and let it rest for 20 more minutes out of the oven.

-7. Take the roasts temp when it is resting out of the oven.
+7. Take the roast's temp when it is resting out of the oven.
 For rare it will be 125 degrees, I like to cook this meat to rare and then after I slice it, I warm the slices in the oven for those who want their slice more done.
 I slice the meat and add the slices I want more well done back to the roaster and pop in a 350 degree oven.

 8. Never open your oven door for this method.
 This lets all the heat out and negates the cooking process.

 9. I recommend checking the true temp of your oven with an oven thermometer before making this roast so you can adjust your temp if needed.
-Some ovens temps as much as 50 degrees below what the dial says.
+Some ovens temp as much as 50 degrees below what the dial says.

-10. If for some reason you pull your roast out after the 40 minutes rest time and it is not at the temp you want, you can pop the whole thing back in the oven at 350 degrees for 30 minutes at a time take the temp as you go.
+10. If for some reason you pull your roast out after the 40 minutes rest time and it is not at the temp you want, you can pop the whole thing back in the oven at 350 degrees for 30 minutes at a time and take the temp as you go.

 For The Whipped Horseradish